Maria Daines: Music

 Jonnie England, Executive Director of Operation Kindness, a kiss for Mercy.

-The first we heard of Mercy was in a news item sent on to us by our good friend Mary-Alice, Cornwall's Voice For Animals.
-Well, to say we were affected by this horrific story is an understatement, I cried on and off all day over the picture of Mercy looking up at the camera with such trusting eyes, obviously she must have been in tremendous pain, yet she was a gentle and beautiful dog even in her battered state and the good people of Operation Kindness took Mercy to their hearts and did everything they possibly could to save her.
-Soon Mercy was known all over the world and her veterinary costs were met by members of the public touched by the plight of this poor sweet pup.
+The first we heard of Mercy was in a news editorial sent to us by our good friend Mary Alice Pollard, Cornwall's Voice For Animals.
+We were heartbroken to see the picture of Mercy looking up at the camera with such trusting eyes; she must have been in tremendous pain, such a gentle and beautiful dog who had been battered, burned and abused so horrifically, her plight was hard to imagine.
+The good people of Operation Kindness in Carrollton, Texas, took Mercy to their hearts and did everything they possibly could to save her.
+Soon, Mercy was known all over the world and her veterinary costs were met by members of the public touched by the plight of this poor sweet pup.

 No animal should ever have to suffer as Mercy suffered.
 Mercy is now at rest and this song is dedicated to her memory.